 Engineered hardwood is real wood flooring that is produced in layers and bonded together perpendicular to each layer’s graining.
 In doing this, you achieve strength and stabilization of the products in regards to water, moisture and humidity in comparison to a solid hardwood floor.
-Engineered hardwood can be made in longer more consistent planks and wider widths that are warp-resistant and more economical than a solid wood floor installation.
-Engineered hardwood floors can be glued down, click, or tongue and groove glued floated or nailed/stapled down based on the subfloor, condition of subfloor and selected product.
+Engineered hardwood can be made in longer more consistent planks and wider widths that are warp-resistant, waterproof and more economical than a solid wood floor installation.
+Engineered hardwood floors can be glued down, click, or tongue and groove glued floated or nailed/stapled down based on the subfloor, condition of the subfloor and selected product.

 More homeowners and builders are using engineered floors to minimize the complaints of swelling and gapping in solid hardwood.
 Engineered hardwood offers a more extensive selection of wide widths, color, texture, species, and grading in a pre-finished hardwood.

 Installation of Hardwood NAIL-GLUE or FLOAT

 Naildown or Staple

-The use of blind nailing in wood floor installations hides the sight of nails or staple in the face of the hardwood and secures the hardwood to the subfloor.
-Nailing every 4″-10” can vary on product and width of hardwood.
+The use of blind nailing in wood floor installations hides the sight of nails or staples in the face of the hardwood and secures the hardwood to the subfloor.
+Nailing every 4″-10” can vary on the product and width of hardwood.
 When installing 6” or wider glue may be used to help secure and stabilize from floor movement.
 Subfloor must be OSB board or plywood for warrantied installation.